abpaolini/maxlaumeister.com/_posts/2015-7-16-how-to-limit-bandwidth-of-bitcoin-core-on-windows-mac-os-and-linux.md

     `sudo ./tc.sh`

 Your Bitcoin Core bandwidth will be throttled until you reboot your computer.
 The steps for getting the bash script to run on boot will vary depending on your Linux distribution.
+On Ubuntu, [one of the ways to run a script on boot](http://askubuntu.com/a/1199/379181) is by adding the script to your `/etc/rc.local` file.

 ### Conclusion